Uclusion/uclusion-blog/_posts/2021-02-15-supercharge.md

 The first thought is to *simulate* those conditions.
 If you can't be in the same place then be in the same place virtually.
 If the multi-tasking becomes too much then maybe designate some "meeting free" days.
-If the team is changing membership often - well suck it up.
+If the team is changing often - well suck it up.

 The problem with simulation is that you likely end up with costs like long commutes or endless meetings but without a lot of the collaboration benefit.